priestd09/corda/docs/source/api-flows.rst

 FlowLogic
 ---------
-The concept of a flow is implemented in code as a set of implementations of the abstract ``FlowLogic`` class.
-Each party to the flow will run their own ``FlowLogic``, and these ``FlowLogic``s will communicate to handle a specific business process.

-Each ``FlowLogic`` implementation must override the ``FlowLogic.call()`` method to describe the actions it will take to achieve its role in the flow.
+A flow is implemented in code as one or more ``FlowLogic`` subclasses that communicate to handle a specific business process.
+Each ``FlowLogic`` subclass must override ``FlowLogic.call()``, which describes the actions it will take as part of the flow.

 ServiceHub
 ----------

-Within ``FlowLogic.call()``, the flow developer has access to the node's ``ServiceHub``, giving the CorDapp developer access to the various services the node provides.
+Within ``FlowLogic.call()``, the flow developer has access to the node's ``ServiceHub`` that provides access to the various services the node provides.

 The key ``ServiceHub`` services are: